SyalbiaNoor/flutterproject_1/README.md

-# Habit Tracker App
+# My Habit Tracker

-This application allows users to control and manage their daily habit and to remind them not to skipped them.
-There are several features in this application:
+This application's CRUD allows users to control and manage their daily habit and to remind them not to skipped them.
+There are several features in this application's CRUD:

 - Add routine
 - Checklist/unchecklist routine